jiaohehu/NPreview/DOC-diagram.md

     a := * (4,5) (6,7)
     ```

-    Note the wildcard variable '*' will be modified everytime a new path
+    Note that the wildcard variable '*' will be modified everytime a new path
-    description is created, such as with a statement that 'drawline', 'fill',
+    description is created with a statement such as 'drawline', 'fill',
-    'drawarrow', 'dot', 'label', 'circle', etc. The wildcard variable of '*'
+    'drawarrow', 'dot', 'label', 'circle', etc. The wildcard variable of '*' will
-    will not be modifed by an assignment statement using ':=', nor will it
+    not be modifed by an assignment statement with ':=', nor will it be modified by
-    change for a 'set', 'reset' that does not involve creating a new path
+    a 'set', 'reset' statement that does not involve a path description.
+This
-    description.
-This allows you to invoke a "draw" command such as 'drawline'
-    then followed by one or more assignment statement to extract part of the
-    points in the path description described by the 'drawline' statement.
+    allows for extracting information from the wildcard variable multiple times.

     ```
     drawline (1,1) (2,2) (3,4) ()
     a := *
+    b := *
+    c := *
     ```

-    Here, a new path variable 'a' will be created that would have been assigned
+    Here, a new path variable 'a', 'b', and 'c' will all be created that would
-    the same path points as that of the 'drawline' command.
+    have been assigned the same path points as that of the 'drawline' command.
+    You can also use a wildcard variable any where inside a path function where
+    a symbol is to be expected.

     ```
     drawline (1,1) (2,2) (3,4) ()
     a := $somepoints(*,0,1)
     ```

-    Here, a new path variable 'a' will be created that would have been assigned
-    the first two points which are: (1,1) and (2,2).
+    In the previous example the same path that was being used for 'drawline'
+    is now pulled to extract its first and second element to be assigned
+    to the 'a' variable.
+The 'a' variable will be a path of two points
+    after the assignment statement returns.

-    Also note that all points assigned to a path variable will be reinterpreted
+    Also note that all the coordinates of a path corresponds directly to the
+    value entered.
+If there are value of 'refx', 'refy', 'refsx', and/or 'refsy',
+    the original points stored with a path variable is always the same regardless
-    based on the latest values of 'refx', 'refy', 'refsx', and/or 'refsy'
+    the current values of the 'refx', 'refy', 'refsx', and 'refsy'.
-    settings, and thus could be mapped to a different set points.

     The assignment statement also has provision to allow for something akin to
     JavaScript "array destructuring" statement.
 In such such a case you would